The Truth About Starting A Life Coaching Business

 Life coaches – don’t lie.
 We ALL sat in our coaching school classes with our calculators when we first heard how much we’d be able to charge as life coaches.

 $300-500/month for one client?
-(Does some quick math).
+(Does some quick math on my iphone).
 You mean I’d only need 9 or 10 clients a month to make some pretty good money?
 Sweet!
 I’ll be able to reel those in within the next few months for sure!
+I mean, everyone I have talked to about this seems to think life coaching sounds pretty cool.
 Bring it on entrepreneurship!

 When I first starting coaching at The Uncaged Life, I was stoked to have 4 clients.
 I remember thinking “5 more, and I’ll be smooooth sailing.”